Article I. General Powers

 8.9.3 Department Head terms will be three years and are renewable at the discretion of the Dean.

 8.10 The Department Head shall work with the CoP’s appointing authority (Dean) to define searches for Department affiliated individuals.

 Article VI.
 Graduate Education

 1.1 The Dean shall have the responsibility to promote graduate research and scholarly activities of the College of Pharmacy (CoP); provide fellowships, scholarships, and other research funds equitably to support such activities in all graduate education programs; and administer the disbursement of these funds with the advice and counsel of appropriate committees.

 1.2 The Dean will consult with the College Assembly prior to signing a Memorandum of Understanding or Agreement establishing a Collegiate relationship with graduate programs involving other units.

 Section 2.
 Governance

-2.7 The Graduate Education Policy Committee will provide advice and counsel to the Dean to promote graduate education, research and scholarly activities in the College.
-GEPC will provide consultation to the ADRGE for administration of the graduate programs, recommend approval of graduate courses (5XXX and 8XXX), and develop College-wide administrative policies pertaining to graduate education as required by the Graduate School.
-Such College-wide policies will be adopted by a majority vote of all voting members of GEPC and approval by the Dean.
+2.6 The GEPC will provide advice and counsel to the Dean to promote graduate education, research and scholarly activities in the CoP.
+GEPC will provide consultation to the ADGE for administration of the graduate degree programs, recommend approval of graduate courses, and develop CoP-wide administrative policies pertaining to graduate education as required by the Graduate School.
+Such CoP-wide policies will be adopted by a simple majority vote of all voting members of GEPC and approval by the Dean.